yellobyte/YB-ESP32-S3-AMP/Readme.md

 <p align="center"><img src="https://github.com/yellobyte/YB-ESP32-S3-AMP/raw/main/doc/YB-ESP32-S3-AMP_top_with_screw_terminals.jpg" height="160"/></p>

-The onboard USB-Hub (USB high-speed HUB controller chip CH334) allows for **JTAG debugging and watching serial output simultaneously** without any problems.
+The onboard USB-Hub (USB high-speed HUB controller chip CH334) allows for **JTAG debugging and watching serial output simultaneously** without interference.
 More info further down.

 Of course you can **connect additional hardware** to the board, e.g. TFT displays, IR receivers or any other module that communicates via I2C/SPI, etc. The **I2S bus signals** (**D**ata, **L**eft/**R**ight (word) clock, **B**it clock) are accessible via **solder pads** on the bottom of the board for attaching external I2S components if needed.